 He comes out of the bathroom as she comes in.
 She pours soap and water down the sink to clean it with her amputated fingers.

-‘Spiders’ was written as part of Beirut Short Stories, a collaboration between KfW Stiftung and the Goethe-Institut for the promotion of young literary talent in the Middle East.
-The project consists of writing workshops for young writers writing in Arabic who develop short stories under the direction of renowned writers (including Abbas Khider and Dima Wannous).
+‘Spiders’ was written as part of Short Stories Cairo, a collaboration between KfW Stiftung and the Goethe-Institut for the promotion of young literary talent in the Middle East.
+The project consists of writing workshops for young writers writing in Arabic who develop short stories under the direction of renowned writers (including Abbas Khider, Wagdy El Komy, Adania Shibli, and Dima Wannous).
 The best texts are translated and published in Arabic and English on adda.

 Illustration by Ghada Khalifa